If you’re new to bug tracking, issue management or web development in general, you might wonder what a bug report is.

 Not even Google & Apple are interested in bug reports?

 Ironically, Google doesn’t answer this question either.
-If you search for bug report on google.com, the first entry is a link to Apple’s bug reporter.
+If you search for “bug report” on google.com, the first entry is a link to Apple’s bug reporter.

 Just recently, Eddy Cue and Craig Federighi admitted in The Talk Show by John Gruber (highly recommended podcast episode!) that their bug reporting workflow with external app developers is not really great.
+So, even Apple’s management team admits that their bug reporting workflow is not great.
+It’s a bit funny that a company of that size has no proper bug reporting workflow in place.

 What is a bug report?